bob134552/Battlestations/README.md

 #### New User

 1. As a new visitor, I want to be able to navigate the site with ease.
-2. As a new visitor, I want to be able to use the site before registering and being able to purchase products without signing up.
+2. As a new visitor, I want to be able to use the site before registering and be able to purchase products without signing up.
 3. As a new visitor, I want to be able to sign up easily.

 #### Returning User